 - Minimum viable product – the smallest possible selection of elements of the solution that can be used to validate the benefits hypothesis

-Remember that only stories and features are in the essential level, so starting with a single agile release train and getting used to these two ways to express requirement is a good way to start.
+Remember that only stories and features are at the essential level, so starting with a single agile release train and getting used to these two ways to express requirements is a good way to start.

 - How do I start implementing SAFe?

 - What are the 10 essential SAFe elements?

 - Download the SAFe competency flash cards